LEARN JAPANESE WITH PIMSLEUR

 Naha [那覇] - Capital of Okinawa

-At Okinawa Islands located in the south of the country has a unique and rich culture.
-Naha, capital of Okinawa, has a tropical environment to enjoy the beaches and the sea.
-The city is full of interesting and small restaurants, bars and attractions.
+The Okinawa islands located in the south of the country have a unique and rich culture.
+Naha, the capital of Okinawa, has a tropical atmosphere to enjoy the beaches and the sea.
+The city is full of interesting small restaurants, bars, and attractions.

-Okinawa as well as Hokkaido are one of the main attractions from the country.
-Those who want to enjoy the heat and the pristine beaches should head to Okinawa.
+Okinawa, just like Hokkaido, is one of the main tourist spots in the country.
+Those who wish to enjoy the heat and crystal-clear beaches should go to Okinawa.

 The 20 main cities in Japan